 - In the case of a negative decision, the student will be allowed to take the exam only one more time.

 Qualifying Examination Procedures

 1. The Director of Graduate Studies chairs the Qualifying Examination.

 2. The Director of Graduate Studies is responsible for soliciting and collecting the questions for the written examination from the other members of the examining committee.
 If necessary, the Director of Graduate Studies may solicit questions from area specialists other than those who sit on the examining committee.

-3. The Qualifying Examination Committee is appointed by the Director of Graduate Studies and normally consists of three to five faculty members.
+3. The Qualifying Examination Committee is appointed by the Director of Graduate Studies and normally consists of two to four faculty members.
 All members of the Qualifying Examination Committee will be present during the entire oral portion.

 4. The Qualifying Examination Committee is fully responsible for evaluating the three written exams using rubrics to score each exam in the areas of content mastery, mastery and accuracy in chronology, articulation of connections and themes, writing style and quality of expression, and language proficiency.
 These scores will be averaged by the Director of Graduate Studies to determine a composite grade of “fail = does not meet expectations,” “developing = does not fully meet expectations= insufficient to pass,” “meets expectations = pass,” “exceeds expectations = high pass.”
 The oral exam will be scored using a similar rubric, and the scores of the written and oral exams will be averaged to calculate the final score.